kylercai/OSS-AKS/rocketmq-raft/README.md

 # Note:
+**This example shows how to run RocketMQ with multiple AZ and broker auto failover on Azure Kubernetes Service.**<br>
 **The included sample manifest files use Azure Region eastus2.**<br>
 **The included sample run RocketMQ Controller inside of NameServer.**